What is the Delta Programme?

 Flood risk management innovations include, for example, the Sand Engine off the coast of Zuid-Holland, a multifunctional combination dyke along the boulevard in Scheveningen, the use of geotextile to prevent piping, and “smart dykes” fitted with sensors which constantly measure the dyke’s stability.

 Innovations are also needed regarding the freshwater supply and spatial adaptation.
-Examples include climate buffers, freshwater storage in the soil, and IT applications for water management aimed at responding intelligently to an excess or shortage of water.
+Examples include climate buffers; freshwater storage in the soil; controlled water storage on rooftops in order to retain rainwater temporarily, to be discharged at quiet moments; and IT applications for water management aimed at responding intelligently to an excess or shortage of water.
+The city of Delft has launched the “Water Street” project.
+This testing ground enables entrepreneurs to field-test their experiments, studies, and products aimed at coping more efficiently with severe downpours, drought, and heat in the city.

-Disaster management innovations are also conceivable, such as the use of apps to warn the public quickly in the event of emergency situations, or Tube Barriers (mobile flood defence systems filled with water, as an alternative to sandbags).
+In terms of disaster management, yet other innovations are conceivable, such as the use of apps to warn the public quickly in the event of emergency situations, or Tube Barriers (mobile flood defence systems filled with water, as an alternative to sandbags).